Paul de Zylva20 Jul 2022

 Clear public support for action on nature’s decline

-The lack of political and business action is sadly not unexpected, but it’s increasingly out of step with public support for action to protect and restore nature, biodiversity and ecosystems.
+Sadly, the lack of political and business action is not unexpected.
+But it’s increasingly out of step with the public's support for action to protect and restore nature, biodiversity and ecosystems.

 Nature is in trouble - we can be the solution

 Harmful human activity, especially in the past 50 years, means that many species and habitats face extinction at rates faster than normal.
-Consequently, the ability of the many diverse natural ecosystems which keep us supplied with clean and reliable air, water, food and materials are being eroded.
+Consequently, the ability of the many diverse natural ecosystems that keep us supplied with clean and reliable air, water, food and materials is being eroded.